SHodapp117/Portfolio-/MLS MoneyBall Project/readme.txt

 These clusters are delineated based on positional roles and the distribution of performance expectations.
 The intended effect is to enable an end user to provide a suitable short list of players who fit a certain criterion asked for by coaching staff
 (i.e. ‘A ball playing center back replacement’)

+This project is on hold as I am currently interviewing 1/26